kolesan/repo-explorer/README.md

 ## Github token

 This app uses GitHub api v4 which requires you to be authenticated.<br>
-You have to provide access token in a special file `token.js` in your root directory for this application to work.
+You have to provide access token in a special file `token.js` in your root directory for this application to work.<br>
+You will need to grant `public_repo` and `gist` scopes to the access token in order for star/unstar functionality to work.

 Example of `token.js` contents:
 ```